By Victor Thorn

 “It was one of the biggest disappointments of my life,” Tourney confided.
 Fortunately, there did exist a silver lining, as Phil explained.
-“10 minutes before the conference began, Bamford received a faxed letter from Capt.
-Ward Boston, who said the naval investigation was a sham.
+“Ten minutes before the conference began, Bamford received a faxed letter from Captain Ward Boston, who said the naval investigation was a sham.
 In essence, Boston insisted that our crewmen were left out there to die in order to protect Israel.”

-The 45-year news blackout extends all the way to Sen. John McCain (R-Ariz.).
+The 45-year news blackout extends all the way to Senator John McCain (R-Ariz.).

-Tourney told AFP, “His father, John McCain Sr., demanded that Boston could not speak to any of the IDF pilots or torpedo captains.”
+Tourney told AFP, “His father, John McCain Sr., demanded that Boston could not speak to any of the IDF [Israel Defense Forces] pilots or torpedo captains.”

 At this same conference, Tourney told of how the State Department’s Marc Susser repeatedly pushed the Board of Inquiry’s “mistaken identity” angle by claiming that Israel thought Liberty was actually an out-of-service Egyptian horse carrier, the El Quseir.

 Despite the obstacles facing him, Tourney still refuses to quit.
 “I wrote to Colin Powell, but never heard back from him.
 This government right now is beholden to Israel, more than it’s ever been.
-The ADL and AIPAC are very demanding.
+The ADL [Anti-Defamation League] and AIPAC [American Israel Public Affairs Committee] are very demanding.
 They put a lot of pressure on Congress.
 Everyone is afraid to push back.
 At a USS Liberty Memorial Library ceremony, the Navy wouldn’t even send a color guard.
 A SWAT team had to protect the Liberty crewmen because they thought someone would kill them.”

 Sadly, time is running out for these brave men.